Straight-billed earthcreeper: Description

 The straight-billed earthcreeper 16 to 19 cm long and weighs 28 to 41 g.
 It is a medium-sized earthcreeper whose bill is long and only very slightly decurved.
 The sexes are alike.
 Adults of the nominate subspecies O. r. ruficaudus have a dull brownish face with some paler inclusions, a narrow whitish supercilium, a black stripe through the eye, and whitish cheeks.
 In the north of their range their crown is brown with slight darker mottling, their back and rump rufescent brown, and their uppertail coverts dark rufescent.
 In the south their upperparts are darker and less reddish.
 Their tail's central pair of feathers have a rufous base that blends to blackish tips and the outermost pair are mostly rufous.
 The feathers between them have mostly blackish-brown inner webs and dark rufous outer webs.
 Their throat is whitish, their breast whitish with faint dull brownish streaks, their flanks and belly pale rufescent browish with some whitish streaks on the upper belly, and their undertail coverts tawny.
 Their iris is brown, their bill black or blackish brown with a whitish horn base to the mandible, and their legs and feet black or blackish brown.
 Juveniles have an overall rufous tinge and pale edges on their crown and back feathers.

 Subspecies O. r. montanus has a whiter throat and breast than the nominate with more conspicuous streaks on the sides and flanks.
 O. r. famatinae has a slightly darker back than the nominate, a whiter breast, and darker flanks and undertail coverts.

 Distribution and habitat

 The straight-billed earthcreeper is a bird of the southern Andes.
 Subspecies O. r. montanus is the most northerly.
-It is found from the Department of Arequipa in southern Peru into northern Chile to the Tarapacá Region, and east and south though Bolivia from La Paz Department into northern Argentina as far as Catamarca Province.
+It is found from the Department of Arequipa in southern Peru into northern Chile to the Tarapacá Region, and east and south through Bolivia from La Paz Department into northern Argentina as far as Catamarca Province.
 The nominate O. r. ruficaudus is found in western Argentina between San Juan and extreme northern Santa Cruz provinces and in adjoining Chile as far south as the Santiago Metropolitan Region.
 O. r. famatinae is restricted to the Sierra de Famatina in northwestern Argentina's La Rioja Province.